RGU-Computing/pepper/Applications-Python/Dialog Flow/README.md

 ## Future Steps
 As part of further development of this system, the following could be investigated:
 - Adapting the system that detects speech to be more sensitive and to account for background noise, allowing for single-word responses to be captured easier.
+Maybe integrating some kind of voice activity detection API.
 - The Vosk API could be promising, however this same approach could be used to support virtually any speech recognition system.
 - Look into using a higher sample rate from the microphones, that could lend itself to better clarity and therefore better recognition.